AriAgress/magic8ball/README.md

 This project is my final project for JavaScript for Beginners.

 _install bootstrap and VS code_
+*NEED GOOGLE CHROME - for some reason, safari doesn't support 'webkits' so my banner will not show in safari*

 ## Why the project is useful